OnlyFor/XDP-Firewall/README.md

 ```

 ## Notes
-### Move To LibXDP
+### Moved To LibXDP
-On **June 6th, 2023**, support for [LibXDP](https://github.com/xdp-project/xdp-tools/tree/master/lib/libxdp) from [XDP Tools](https://github.com/xdp-project/xdp-tools) was added.
+On **June 6th, 2023**, we've moved to [LibXDP](https://github.com/xdp-project/xdp-tools/tree/master/lib/libxdp) from [XDP Tools](https://github.com/xdp-project/xdp-tools) to load the XDP/(e)BPF program.
 This requires additional packages and tools to install and use with this XDP firewall as noted above.

-If you're having issues with LibXDP, you may go back to commit [b54c466](https://github.com/gamemann/XDP-Firewall/tree/b54c46638d32306ec27aecc69a830283aef17e61) to use an older version of LibBPF that has worked for years for this XDP firewall.
+If you're having issues with LibXDP, you may go back to commit [b54c466](https://github.com/gamemann/XDP-Firewall/tree/b54c46638d32306ec27aecc69a830283aef17e61) to use an older version of LibBPF that has worked for years with this XDP firewall.

 ```bash
 # Make sure we're in the repository's directory.